Felipewithf/coding-portfolio/README.md

-# challenge2-portfolio
+# Challenge2-portfolio
 Bootcamp- Second Challenge

 ## Description

-Create A portfolio of work where I can showcase my coding skills and talents to employers looking to find a part-time or full-time employee.
+Create a portfolio of work where I can showcase my coding skills and talents to employers looking to find a part-time or full-time employee.
 The goal of this portfolio is to showcase my HTML and CSS knoweldge without using any Javascript.

 The portfolio has with multiple sections, navigation links, classes, id, pseoudo classes and different screen breakpoints.